Super Soccer: Series

-Originally, Formation Soccer was a PC Engine native game that was released before the 1990 FIFA World Cup.
+Originally, Formation Soccer was a PC Engine-native game that was released before the 1990 FIFA World Cup.
 The series was then carried over to Super Nintendo, with the addition of the prefix "Super".
 Meanwhile, two sequels of Formation Soccer for the PC Engine were spawned.
-In 1995, Hyper Formation Soccer was released for the PlayStation, and later it was released two more Formation Soccer games for that console.
+In 1995, Hyper Formation Soccer was released for the PlayStation; two more Formation Soccer games were later released for that console.
 In 2002, Formation Soccer 2002 was released by Spike, for the Game Boy Advance.

 Super Formation Soccer spawned four sequels, all of them developed and published by Human in Japan only.